 - The responsibilities of different representatives and governing agencies.

 After watching you’ll have a better idea about how to find out how things work in your own area.
-Because, if you ever come across an animal cruelty situation, you will need to act both swiftly and smartly to get justice for the animal.
-We’ve also included for you the Maricopa Animal Statutes that you can download here, should you ever want to find out more about the regulations on the books.
+Because if you ever come across an animal cruelty situation, you will need to act both swiftly and smartly to get justice for the animal.
+We’ve included the Maricopa Animal Statutes that you can download here, should you ever want to find out more about the regulations on the books.
+(2015 version.)